- Your State

-Private schools come in all shapes and sizes.
+These schools come in all shapes and sizes.
 For instance, we recently talked to Dr. Robert Beebe, Principal at New Hope School, a private K-8 school in Clifton, New Jersey.
 He told us about the private school’s character development program and partnership with parents, describing how the school was founded by a couple of moms who were looking for a values-based education for their children. “[Our approach to education] begins with what we call cultivation of the heart,” said Beebe.
 “This begins in the home before even coming to school.
 We should first of all be concerned about developing children’s hearts, which is the basis of their character.”

 Don’t overlook online learning!
 It offers a uniquely flexible learning environment that meets a variety of family needs.
 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.

 Parents in all 50 states can also consider homeschooling, the process of educating students at home.
 Homeschooling offers opportunities for highly customized, personal learning.

 For additional information about school choices in New Jersey, visit these resources:

-National School Choice Week 2021 will take place January 24 – 30, 2021.
+National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
-Click here for ideas, inspiration, and more information!
+Check out ideas, inspiration, and more information!

 "Shining a spotlight on effective educational options for every child"